marcobadilla/marcobadilla.github.io/_pages/about.md

 <img class="img-responsive" style="float: left; margin: 0px 20px 5px 0px;" src="/images/photo1.jpg" width="320">

-I am a third-year Economics PhD Student at the University of California, Berkeley.
+I am a fourth-year Economics PhD Candidate at the University of California, Berkeley.

 My interests are: Labor and Development Economics, with a focus on Economics of Education.